-Daily claim reviews and historical claim audits
+Daily claim reviews

-Prime monitors claims data to identify potential billing and compliance errors.
-When Prime identifies potential pharmacy errors shortly after adjudication, Prime may instruct the Pharmacy to correct the claim.
-If the Pharmacy does not respond to Prime's request to correct a claim, or otherwise fails to correct improperly billed claims, Prime may re-submit or reverse impacted claims in its sole discretion.
+Prime monitors claims data to identify potential billing and compliance errors on a prepayment basis (before the Pharmacy is reimbursed).
+When Prime identifies potential pharmacy errors, Prime may instruct the Pharmacy to correct the claim.
+If the Pharmacy does not respond to Prime's request to correct a claim, or otherwise fails to correct improperly billed claims, Prime may resubmit or reverse impacted claims in its sole discretion.
+Failure to participate may result in an audit, investigation or further remedial actions.